jheyman/blog/pages/Anycubic3DPrinter/index.md

 ## Slicer

 There are multiple choices out there for the slicer software, I choose the easy route and went for the de-facto standard: Ultimaker Cura.
-I installed Cura 3.3.1, but did NOT launch it yet.
-By default, the version I used (3.3.1) did not have a profile for the Kossel, so I installed [this one](https://www.thingiverse.com/thing:2367365), which I also backed-up [here](https://github.com/jheyman/KosselLinearPlusCustomz/tree/master/Cura_profile).
+I installed Cura, but did NOT launch it yet.
+By default, the version I used did not have a profile for the Kossel, so I derived one from [this one](https://www.thingiverse.com/thing:2367365), which I backed-up [here](https://github.com/jheyman/KosselLinearPlusCustomz/tree/master/Cura_profile).
+Note: I updated it it slightly, removing the "ID" parameter, otherwise I got format errors with Cura 3.5.x.

-* On Windows, the `anycubic_plus.def` file goes in `C:\Program Files\Ultimaker Cura 3.x\`
+* On Windows, the `anycubic_plus.def` file goes in `C:\Program Files\Ultimaker Cura 3.x\resources\definitions`
-* On Linux, put the json file under `~/.local/share/cura/3.3/definitions`
+* On Linux, put the json file under `~/.local/share/cura/3.x/definitions`

 Then when launching Cura for the first time, the printer setup wizard will pick up the Kossel profile file, and one can select it from the list of available printers (`AnycubicLinear Plus` in the `Other` section)